Ubiflood project using wireless water level sensors

 The upcoming developments of the UbiFLOOD project will allow to explore further these tracks and to evaluate the practical implementation of such solution in Asian cities.
 The next step for the project is to implement in each sensor the possibility to run a simplified hydraulic models able to identified the closest flood map to the on-going situation and to send an alert message according to the exposed persons.
 This last step will strongly improve the efficiency of the disposal and will allow to reach a better awareness of the population.
 The key question of the mobile devices – mainly mobile phones – used by the population and their heterogeneity will remain and represent a large domain for investigation and experiments …

-Using Ijinus Battery operated water level sensors LNU
+Using Ijinus battery operated wireless water level sensors

 Read full review on Wikhydro.developpement-durable.gouv.fr